If you’ve never had a tankless water heater you’re in for a treat.

 If you’d like to know more about why, check out “Box Store vs. Professional Grade Water Heaters: The Major Differences”.

-If you’re in Minnesota, contact one of our expert technicians to walk through your needs and they will be happy to help you find the right tankless water heater for you.
+If you’re in Minnesota, contact one of our experts to walk through your needs and they will be happy to help you find the right tankless water heater for you.

 If you’re not in Minnesota, and you need a place to go to start looking to buy some tankless water heaters, check out the Rinnai website.
 They have a great selection of several tankless units along with more information about tankless water heaters.
 You’ll be able to find a fit for you whether you need one for your home, mobile home, or business.